emmo-repo/EMMOntoPy/README.md

     - [PyYAML]:  Required for generating documentation with pandoc.
     - [blessings]: Clean output for emmocheck
     - [Pygments]: Coloured output for emmocheck
+    - [rdflib]: Required for ontoversion-tool
+    - [semver]: Required for ontoversion-tool
-    - [pydot]: Required for generating graphs.
+    - [pydot]: Used for generating graphs.
 Will be deprecated.
-    - [rdflib]: Required for ontoversion-tool

 See [docs/docker-dockerinstructions.md](#docs/docker-dockerinstructions.md)
 for how to build a docker image.